KDZU-antisocial/kdzu-org/src/content/tracks/fight-the-power.md

 heroImage: "https://static.kdzu.org/fight-the-power.jpg"
 ---

 A powerful anthem of resistance and hope, blending industrial beats with ethereal vocals.
-The track explores themes of digital freedom and collective action in the face of surveillance capitalism.